Mikala Albertson MD

 Seems like I’ve been here before.

+See.
 In early marriage, the drinking and lying and bottles of pills and lines of powder told me my husband might have a little problem with addiction.

 It was paralyzing at first.

-But then naturally I took on his ‘addiction problem’ as my job to fix.
+But then naturally I took on his “addiction problem” as my job to fix.

 I monitored and cried and covered up and threatened and denied and counted pills and pretended and dumped pills into the toilet and screamed and tracked his every move and basically spent every waking moment stewing and worrying and wondering and plotting.

 Good God!
-Why can’t he just stop using??
-Why can’t he figure this out??
-Why can’t he listen to me??
+Why can’t he just stop using?
+Why can’t he figure this out?
+Why can’t he listen to me?
 Doesn’t he know what he is doing to himself?
 To me?
 To our little family?
+What the hell is wrong with my husband????

 It’s hard to admit when someone is broken, and I’m absolutely POWERLESS to fix him.